-Sean and his band have performed for Arizona Governor Jane Hull, Phoenix Mayors Terry Goddard, Phil Gordon, and Greg Stanton, musicians Glenn Campbell and Alice Cooper, the Seattle Sounders MLS Soccer Team, and members of the Chicago Cubs, San Francisco Giants, California Angels, and Seattle Mariners baseball teams.
-Sean and his band have performed numerous times at every major resort in the Phoenix area including the Arizona Biltmore, The Camelback Inn, The Phoenician, the Ritz Carlton, and the J.W.
+Sean and his band have performed for Arizona Governor Jane Hull, Phoenix Mayors Terry Goddard, Phil Gordon, and Greg Stanton, the Seattle Sounders MLS Soccer Team, and members of the Chicago Cubs, San Francisco Giants, California Angels, and Seattle Mariners baseball teams.
+Sean and his band have performed numerous times at every major resort in the Phoenix area including the Scottsdale Princess, Arizona Biltmore, The Camelback Inn, The Phoenician, and the J.W.
 Marriot at Desert Ridge.
 They have also performed at events and venues such as the Glendale Glitters Holiday Spectacular, the Chandler Ostrich Festival, the Tempe Festival of the Arts, the Phoenix Zoo, the Desert Botanical Gardens, the Scottsdale Center for the Arts, University of Phoenix Stadium, and Veteran's Memorial Coliseum.

-For smaller engagements, Sean often performs as a solo musician on steel drums by playing along with prerecorded music tracks.
+Sean and his band have performed at events with attendance as small as ten people or as large as one thousand people.
+For smaller engagements, Sean can perform as a solo musician on steel drums by playing along with prerecorded music tracks.
 Or, for more energy and variety, there is the option of adding additional live instruments such as the tenor pan steel drum, double second steel drums, triple-cello steel drums, guitar, congas, keyboard, marimba, vibes, or drum set by adding one or more members of Sean's band "Volcano".
-If you are looking for a way to turn your event into a great event, Sean Mireau and the Volcano Island Band is the way to go!
+If you are looking for a way to turn your event into a great event, Sean Mireau and the Volcano Island Band is worth a look!

 What are steel drums?
 Steel drums are 55-gallon drums or oil barrels that have been hammered and shaped by hand into musical instruments.
-They originated on the Caribbean island of Trinidad in the early 1950s, often have a chrome finish, can range in price from $500 to $5,000, and must be tuned regularly.
+They originated on the Caribbean island of Trinidad in the early 1950s, often have a chrome finish, can range in price from $500 to $5,000, and must be re-tuned regularly.